-An Alexander Street Press video collection featuring award-winning documentaries, newsreels, interviews and archival footage surveying the evolution of black culture in the United States.
-In partnership with California Newsreel, the database provides unique access to their African American Perspectives collection, and includes films covering history, politics, art and culture, family structure, social and economic pressures, and gender relations
+An Alexander Street Press video collection featuring documentaries, newsreels, interviews and archival footage surveying the evolution of black culture in the United States, including films about African American history, politics, art and culture, family structure, social and economic pressures, and gender relations.

 - Ethnographic Video Online (ASP)

-Ethnographic Video Online from Alexander Street Press provides the largest, most comprehensive film resource for the study of human culture and behavior – more than 750 hours and 1,000 films at completion.
-The collection covers every region of the world and features the work of many of the most influential documentary filmmakers of the 20th century, including interviews, previously unreleased raw footage, field notes, study guides, and more.
-Thematic areas include: language and culture, kinesthetics, body language, food and foraging, cooking, economic systems, social stratification and status, caste systems and slavery, male and female roles, kinship and families, political organization, conflict and conflict resolution, religion and magic, music and the arts, culture and personality, and sex, gender, and family roles.
+A film resource for the study of human culture and behavior, covering every region of the world, and featuring the work of many of the most influential documentary filmmakers of the 20th century.
+Thematic areas include language and culture, body language, food, economic systems, social stratification, caste systems and slavery, male and female roles, families, politics, conflict, religion, music and the arts.

 - Filmakers Library Online (ASP)

-Filmakers Library Online from Alexander Street Press provides award-winning documentaries with relevance across the curriculum—race and gender studies, human rights, globalization and global studies, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.
-It presents points of view and historical and current experiences from diverse cultures and traditions world-wide.
-This release now provides 1,019 titles, equaling approximately 806 hours.
+Provides award-winning documentaries with relevance across the curriculum—race and gender studies, human rights, globalization, multiculturalism, international relations, criminal justice, the environment, bioethics, health, political science and current events, psychology, arts, literature, and more.

 Online (streaming) videos can be found by searching the Library Catalog.
 When searching the catalog for videos, be sure to limit your search to "streaming video and Films on Demand."